sachalevy/realagentdataforfree/README.md

-# datamakr
+# hci.arrow
-**Facilitate the extraction of high-quality agent training data** from humans performing tasks on their computers.
+**Extract high-quality agent training data** from humans performing tasks on their computers.

+(i'm still working on the high-quality part)

 Think of the steps a data scientists goes through to answer a question about an ongoing training run:
 - receive a slack message (1)